injflea727/grove/README.md

 Most of the time, the programs you use will interact with the data storage system on your behalf.
-However, you can also read and write to data storage directly by clicking the `View` and `Edit` buttons on the right side of the computer's case.
+However, you can also write to data storage directly by clicking the small button on the right side of the computer's case.
+This is the only way to install an operating system on a Grove computer that doesn't yet have one.

 ### Starting up